-Boom Boom Treasure Hunters was an ongoing series documenting the preponderance of abandoned boats, forlorn vessels, orphaned vehicles, and stranded objects found – and often illegally dumped – throughout Tokyo harbour, Nagoya suburbs and the beaches of Chiba.
-I am the keeper of memories.
-Searching for the spoils from the wreckage of forms that appear all around us.
-Collecting them into a whole.
+Boom, Boom, Treasure Hunters, a series documenting the preponderance of abandoned boats, forlorn vessels, orphaned vehicles, and stranded objects that were found – and often illegally dumped – throughout Tokyo harbour, Nagoya suburbs and the beaches of Chiba, Japan.
+These were places I lived in for nearly 10 years, I got to know a little, there was always more to be discovered.

-The intriguing forms of industrial, derelict, cramped and rusted objects appeared as a collective form.
-Nobody expects to chance on a wreck, a warship graveyard or abandoned ships.
+The intriguing forms of industrial, derelict, cramped and rusted objects appear as a collective form.
+Just as nobody expects to chance on a wreck, a warship graveyard or abandoned ships.
 Like a deep-sea creature, I search for things, as they disappear, leaving only bubbles popping on the surface.
-In the tombs of the deep – every broken bit of ceramic, metal hook, chain link and every plank of timber is important.
-All these objects are mine.
+In the tombs of the deep – every broken bit of ceramic, metal hook, chain link and every plank of timber is important, all these objects are mine.